 - This is a new DEA measure.
-Therefore, limited historical data is available. - For Q3 FY 2020 DEA exceeded its quarterly target, and its year to date performance is on track for opioid-related disrupted and dismantled. - For Q3, DEA reports 215 of 593 disruptions and dismantlements for the third quarter were opioid related.
+Therefore, limited historical data is available. - For Q4 FY 2020 DEA exceeded its quarterly target.
+For Q4, DEA reports 207 of 531 PTO disruptions and dismantlements for the fourth quarter were opioid related. - For FY 2020, DEA reports a total of 796 of 2,065 disruptions and dismantlements were opioid related.
 Priority Target Organizations (PTOs) engage in the highest levels of drug trafficking and/or drug money laundering operations that significantly impact international, national, regional, or local drug availability.